Immediately below is a "draggable

 and the relative distances between them, not the actual positions of the stations.

-Before you heading out for the Underground, be sure to
+Before starting your travel on the London Underground, be sure to

-will show you which lines are running delays or on time.
+will show you which lines are delayed and those running on-time.
 The information on

-the display should be updated every minute and is provided courtesy of Transport for London.
+the display is updated every minute and provided courtesy of Transport for London.

 Journey Planner If you want to take the Tube between locations

 in London enter your departure location and, then, your intended destination